tcbrindle/NanoRange/README.md

 }
 ```

-Compiling this two-line example with Clang 6 results in over [350 lines of error messages](https://gist.github.com/tcbrindle/13c23fc5c1a46db12665ee509bf8265f)!
+Compiling this two-line example with Clang 6.0 results in over [350 lines of error messages](https://gist.github.com/tcbrindle/13c23fc5c1a46db12665ee509bf8265f)!

-Calling `nano::sort()` instead of `std::sort()` however means that constraints are
+Calling `nano::sort()` instead of `std::sort()` on the other hand means that
-checked before the template is instantated.
-This time, the entire error output is:
+constraints are checked before the template is instantated.
+This time, the
+entire error output is:

 ```
 example.cpp:9:5: error: no matching function for call to object of type 'const nano::ranges::detail::sort_fn'